gjerd/light-jpf/README.md

 eg. it loads and resolves all jars inside the lib directory;
-(yes, the app's jar itself is there too, when it's done the apps class containing the main method is executed) - The main program loads the plugins dynamically, executing them on the way - yay!
+(yes, the app's jar itself is there too, when it's done the apps class containing the main method is executed) - The main program loads the plugins dynamically, executing them the way the main program want - yay!

 ```